jakeoverall/angularDirectives/README.md

 			restrict: 'EA',
 			scope: {
-				name: '=name' //The name of the directives scope and be set }				  //in the name attribute on the directive's element.
+				name: '=name' //The name of the directives scope and be set },				  //in the name attribute on the directive's element.
+			template: '<div><h1>Hello World</h1></div>',
+			// the template can take raw HTML, or a file path that leads to an HTML file.
+			// Like so:
+			template: app/views/directiveView.html,
 		}

 	})
 ````